flngsquirrl/SPractice/README.md

 You can pause, restart an exercise or the whole practice at any moment.
 You can also turn the sound on and off, view exercise details or practice summary.

-Now press "Run" and start practicing)
+Press "Run" and start practicing)

 <p float="left">
 <img width="300" alt="practice_dark" src="https://user-images.githubusercontent.com/95634326/190728856-cc6d00eb-8143-4b85-bfe3-518d2d91d249.png#gh-dark-mode-only">